Racial antisemitism: Concept of a "Semitic race"

-This concept suited the interests of antisemites, since it provided a theoretical model for the rationalization of racialised antisemitism.
+This concept suited the interests of antisemites, as it used scientific racism to rationalize racial antisemitism.
 Variations of this theory were espoused in the writings of many antisemites in the late 19th century.
 The Nazi ideologue Alfred Rosenberg developed a variant of this theory in his writings, arguing that Jewish people were not a "real" race.
 According to Rosenberg, their evolution resulted from the mixing of pre-existing races rather than natural selection.
-The theory of semiticization was typically associated with other longstanding racist fears about the dilution of racial differences through miscegenation, which were manifested in negative images of mulattos and negative images of members of other mixed groups.
+The theory of "semiticization" was typically associated with other longstanding racist fears about the dilution of racial differences through miscegenation, which manifested in stereotypical images of mulattos and members of other mixed groups.